quicwg/base-drafts/draft-ietf-quic-recovery.md

 expires.

 A sender may not know that a packet being sent is a tail packet.
-Consequently, a sender may have to arm or adjust the TLP timer on every sent retransmittable packet.
+Consequently, a sender may have to arm or adjust the TLP timer on every sent ack-eliciting packet.

 ### Retransmission Timeout {#rto}